 Check it out: letote.com/maternity

-Whether you’re pregnant or not, Stitch Fix can get you out of a style rut.
+No subscription required.
 Fill out a profile about your style preferences, price requirements and measurements, and a stylist will hand-pick five fashion pieces to be delivered to your door.
 Order on demand or get a monthly box.
 For women in sizes 0-16 and XS-XXL, Stitch Fix provides fashions for all three trimesters and post-baby.
 For sizes 1X-3X and 14W-24W, they offer maternity-friendly tops through your second trimester and post-baby.

 What you get: 5 hand-selected pieces per delivery.